AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/upgrade-xml-documentation.md

 ### Steps to reindex the damAssetLucene

 Index definition is updated for damAssetLucene with Guides.
-Refer to [this article](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-16460) for reindexing the damAssetLucene after upgrading to 5.1.0 version.
+After upgrading to the required version, refer to [this article](https://experienceleague.adobe.com/en/docs/experience-cloud-kcs/kbarticles/ka-16460) for reindexing the damAssetLucene.

 >[!NOTE]
 >